Online Payment | Our Team | Blog | Testimonial

 Day 5: Acclimatization Day - Namche Bazaar

-This is the first of the three scheduled “acclimatization” days.
+This is the first of the three scheduled "acclimatization" days.
 Health experts always recommend us to stay active and moving during the rest days instead of being idle.
 We either spend the day taking a day hike to Thame or visiting Khunde or relaxing and exploring Namche Bazaar itself.
 If we trek a few hundred vertical feet during the day, it will help us to properly acclimatize.
 Our guides will take us to the Tourist Visitor Center near the headquarter of the Sagarmatha National Park where we can observe an assortment of things related to the first Everest ascenders, Sherpa culture and learn about the various plant and animal life of the Everest region.
-Namche Bazzar is the main centre of the Everest (Khumbu) region and has government offices, ATMs, Internet cafes, shops, restaurants, a bakery and a colorful market each Friday evening and Saturday.
-If we trek a few hundred vertical feet during the day, it will help us to properly acclimatize.
-Overnight in Namche Bazaar.
-(B,L)
+Namche Bazzar is the main centre of the Everest (Khumbu) region and has government offices, ATMs, Internet cafes, shops, restaurants, bakeries and a colorful market on each Friday and Saturday evening.
+If we trek a few hundred vertical feet during the day, it will help us to acclimatize properly; overnight in Namche Bazaar.
+(B,L,D)

 Day 6: Namche Bazzar to Thame [3800m/12470ft]: 4 - 5 hrs